Top Menu

 Benefits associated with Fellow membership level are the same as those listed above for Regular members can sponsor the member’s own abstract for the annual scientific meeting.

-Process for Emeritus Membership: 1.
+Process for Emeritus Membership: We encourage Emeritus Membership for any CPDD member who has retired.
 Upon retirement, any Associate Member, Regular Member or Fellow of the CPDD may apply for Emeritus status.
-2. The member requesting such status should address a letter to the Project Manager, indicating the reason for the request. info@cpdd.org , jhoward@parthenonmgmt.com 3.
-The Project Manager will forward the letter with his/her recommendation to the Membership Committee.
-4. If the Chair of the Membership Committee approves the request, no further action is necessary.
-5. If the Chair does not approve the request will be submitted to the full Membership Committee for review.
-6. If the Committee does not approve, the request will be submitted to the Board of Directors, who will decide the request based on majority vote.
-7. If Emeritus status is approved, the member will remain in the same membership category and maintain the same privileges and duties as before Emeritus status was awarded.
-8. Members with Emeritus status will not be assessed annual dues.
+The member requesting such status should address this request to the CPDD Program Manager (info@cpdd.org, jhoward@parthenonmgmt.com), and indicate the reason for the request.
+After receiving the request, the CPDD Executive Office will forward this request and recommendation to the Chair of the Membership committee.
+If the Chair of the Membership Committee approves the request, no further action is necessary.
+Additional discussion and consideration may be needed from the Membership Committee and/or Board of Directors.
+If Emeritus status is approved, the member will remain in the same membership category and maintain the same privileges and duties as before Emeritus status was awarded.
+Members with Emeritus status will not be assessed annual dues.

 • Change from Associate to Regular Membership: The criteria used to determine the appropriateness of a request for a change from the Associate category to the Regular membership level shall be the same as the above criteria for a new application to Regular membership.
 Letters of support are not required for this upgrade.
 Dues must be paid in full through the current calendar year.
 The applicant must submit their updated CV to the CPDD info box at info@cpdd.org for review by the Executive Office.